MartinStuwe/IA_GeomatesAgent/README.md

 ## Author and License

 The game is distributed as open source software as is.
 Author is Diedrich Wolter, address all requests to him.
-Geomates employs two Lisp packages provided under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) for open source software: [base64](https://github.com/massung/base64) and [sha1](https://github.com/massung/sha1).
+Geomates uses two Lisp packages provided under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) for open source software: [base64](https://github.com/massung/base64) and [sha1](https://github.com/massung/sha1).